 Classical architecture of the pagoda

-The current pagoda architecture such as the main hall and Sala were newly built in 1918.
-The pagoda has an architecture similar to Theravada Buddhist pagoda in Thailand and Cambodia, decorated with many patterns, motifs, and the brilliant colors.
-The pagoda grounds have many palm trees and are surrounded by a fence.
+The current pagoda architecture, including the main hall and Sala, was built in 1918.
+The pagoda has an architecture similar to that of Theravada Buddhist pagodas in Thailand and Cambodia, and is decorated with intricate patterns, motifs, and brilliant colors.
+The pagoda grounds are surrounded by a fence and have many palm trees.

-The main gate faces East, decorated with elaborate patterns and vibrant colors.
+The main gate faces East and is decorated with elaborate patterns and vibrant colors.
 On the front of each column is a statue of a Ken naarr dancer with her arms supporting the roof, and on the roof are three small towers.

-The architectural complex of Khleang Pagoda includes: the main hall, sala, monk’s house, ash storage towers… arranged harmoniously on high ground.
-Most of these works in Kh’leang Pagoda are built in the traditional stilt house style of the ancient Khmer people in the Mekong Delta River, each work was sculpted, carved with patterns, exquisite details.
+The architectural complex of Khleang Pagoda includes the main hall, sala, monk’s house, and ash storage towers, arranged harmoniously on high ground.
+Most of these works at Kh’leang Pagoda are built in the traditional stilt-house style of the ancient Khmer people in the Mekong Delta; each work was sculpted and carved with intricate patterns and exquisite details.

-The main hall, with a total area of about 200m2, is located in the center and is divided into three levels, each about 1 meter high and surrounded by a fence.
+The main hall, with a total area of about 200 m², is located in the center and is divided into three levels, each about 1 m high, and is surrounded by a fence.

-The main hall’s roof is also built in a three-level format, and each level has 3 folds.
-The edge of the roof has a dragon statue with a curving body, head spreading out into a fan shape, tail curved up and interacting with other dragon tails.
+The main hall’s roof is also built in a three-level format, with 3 folds per level.
+The edge of the roof has a dragon statue with a curving body, head spreading out into a fan shape, tail curved up, and interacting with other dragon tails.

 On the tops of the columns in the corridor surrounding the main hall, there are statues of Krud extending his arms to support.

-In addition, around the main hall there are also decorated statues of the god Teahu and Yeak statues.
+In addition, around the main hall, there are decorated statues of the gods Teahu and Yeak.

 Inside the main hall, the roof frame is supported by 12 large pillars (circumference of 1.10 m), built in the Greek Corinthien style, covered with glossy black paint and painted with dragons; gorgeous yellow curvy fish shape.